 Step 3.
 Select SSD/HDD as destination partition to clone recovery partition to SSD/HDD.

 Step 4.
-Tick SSD Alignment to optimize for the reading and writing speed of the destination SSD.
+Tick SSD Alignment to optimize the reading and writing speed of the destination SSD.

 Step 5.
 Click Start Clone >> to copy recovery partition to SSD/HDD.

-Microsoft Windows has bug while upgrading Windows to the next version, it will create a recovery partition if it detects that there is no sufficient space on your recovery partition (GPT disk) or system reserved partition (MBR disk) even there has a recovery partition.
+Microsoft Windows has a bug while upgrading Windows to the next version; that is, it will create a recovery partition if it detects that there is no sufficient space on your recovery partition (GPT disk) or system reserved partition (MBR disk) even if there is a recovery partition indeed.
 Hence, there may be multiple recovery partitions in Windows 10.
 How to tell which recovery partition you are using?
 To locate this Windows recovery partition, you can type reagentc /info from an elevated command prompt.